 - Hazards: Topographical (rugged terrain, rockfalls, steep slopes, seasonal overgrowth, landslides, washouts, dangerous drops, exposure); weather (bad visibility, lightening, rain, wind, hypothermia, sun burn, heat exhaustion); human (inappropriate gear, missing equipment)

-- Emergency help: Cell phone service is not reliable in Strathcona Provincial Park.
-We carry a satellite phone.
+- Emergency help: Cell phone service is not reliable in Strathcona Provincial Park (we carry a satellite messenger).

-We prefer GeoBC 1:20,000 maps.
+We prefer British Columbia Geographic System (BCGS) 1:20,000 scale grid topographic maps.
 These maps are based on the most current Terrain Resource Information Mapping (TRIM) data available.

-We use two guide books to plan hiking trips on the Della Falls Trail.
-We write pre-trip notes and carry guide books as digital e-books on our phones.
+We refer to Philip Stone’s Exploring Strathcona Park guide book to plan hiking trips on the Della Falls Trail.
+We write pre-trip notes and carry digital scans of the relevant pages on our devices.

-- Stone P. Island Alpine: A Guide to the Mountains of Strathcona Park and Vancouver Island.
+- Stone P. Exploring Strathcona Park: A Guide to British Columbia’s First Provincial Park.
 1st ed.
 Wild Isle Publications.
-2003. www.wildisle.ca
+2018. www.wildisle.ca

 The Della Falls Trailhead is only accessible by water.
 The trip is an out-and-back hike to Della Falls with one trailhead: the BC Parks dock near the west end of Great Central Lake.
 If you are energetic, you can paddle 35 km to the trailhead…or hire the Della Falls Water Taxi like we do!